-During 2015, approximately 17,000 assault offences were reported in Sweden in which the perpetrator was in an intimate relationship with the victim.
-In the Swedish Crime Survey, 24 per cent of those who were exposed to assault state that the perpetrator was closely related.
+During 2017, approximately 12,000 assault offences were reported in Sweden in which the perpetrator was in an intimate relationship with the victim.
+In the Swedish Crime Survey, 18 per cent of those who were exposed to assault in 2016 state that the perpetrator was closely related.

 In Brå's national survey of offences in intimate relationships (2014), 6.8 per cent of the population stated that they were exposed to an offence in an intimate relationship during 2012.
 The percentage of women who were exposed to an offence in an intimate relationship during 2012 was, essentially, the same as the percentage of exposed men (7.0 per cent of the women and 6.7 per cent of the men).
 However, when one looks at exposure to offences in intimate relationships throughout the course of one's life, a greater percentage of women have stated that they have been exposed; slightly more than 25 per cent of all women and slightly less than 17 per cent of all men in the population.